Malik Tillman

 Tillman is a graduate of Bayern Munich's youth system, which he joined in 2015 from Greuther Fürth.
 He made his debut for Bayern's first-team in August 2021, having previously featured for Bayern Munich II.
-He signed for Rangers on loan in July 2022.
+In July 2022, he signed for Scottish Premiership club Rangers on loan, where he won the PFA Scotland Young Player of the Year award for the 2022–23 season.
+In August 2023, he went on loan to Eredivisie club PSV Eindhoven and won the league in 2023–24, with the club permanently signing him in May 2024, winning the league again in 2024–25.
+In July 2025, Tillman signed a five-year contract to Bundesliga club Bayer Leverkusen for $41 million.

 Tillman represented both his country of birth, Germany, and the United States at youth international level.
 He made his senior international debut for the United States in June 2022.

 Club career

+Bayern Munich

 Born in Nuremberg, Tillman was part of the youth squad at Greuther Fürth before joining Bayern Munich along with his brother Timothy Tillman in 2015.
 He was quickly promoted to the under-19 squad after putting in good performances for the under-17s.

 Tillman made his professional debut on June 9, 2020, when he came on as a substitute for Bayern Munich II, the club's reserve side, against Zwickau.
 He started and played 57 minutes as Bayern Munich II won 2–0.

 He was promoted to Bayern Munich's senior team during the first round of the 2021–22 DFB-Pokal against Bremer SV on August 25, 2021.
 He came on as a substitute at the start of the second half and scored a goal in the 12–0 victory.

-He made his Champions League debut on December 8, 2021, coming on as a substitute late in the second half against FC Barcelona.
+He made his Champions League debut on December 8, 2021, coming on as a substitute late in the second half against Barcelona.

+Loan to Rangers

 On July 15, 2022, Tillman joined Scottish club Rangers on a season long loan, with the club having an exclusive option to buy.
 He made his debut for the club against Scottish Premiership side Livingston, as a second-half substitute, during a 2–1 win on July 30.
-He scored his first goal for Rangers in a UEFA Champions League qualifier against Belgian side Union Saint-Gilloise on August 9 and followed this by netting the opening goal in a 4–0 league victory at home over St Johnstone three days later.
+He scored his first goal for Rangers in a Champions League qualifier against Belgian side Union Saint-Gilloise on August 9, and followed this by netting the opening goal in a 4–0 league victory at home over St Johnstone three days later.